 How To Build Muscle On A Plant-Based Diet

-There are a number of considerations that go along with following, or thinking of following, a plant-based diet.
+There are a number of considerations that go along with following, or thinking of following, a plant-based diet like a vegan diet.
 A common question that pops up is whether plant-based diets are suitable for muscle building.
 This is largely due to the link between protein and muscle growth — with many people wondering can you even build muscle on a plant-based diet?

 The good news is following a plant-based diet doesn’t mean you can’t build muscle or perform at a high level when it comes to your training.
 A well-balanced plant-based diet can provide the energy and nutrients needed for efficient training and muscle growth.
 Let’s look at a few things you can do to help increase muscle on a plant-based diet.